BioMedIA/dHCP-release-notes/qc.md

 2. Preprocessed T2w must pass the sMRI pipeline QC.

-3. All preprocessed fMRI is released.
+3. All fMRI that meets the inclusion criteria is processed and released.
+This includes data that subsequently failed the fMRI pipeline QC.
 Data that failed fMRI pipeline QC is flagged in the `combined.tsv` spreadsheet in the [supplementary](https://github.com/BioMedIA/dHCP-release-notes/tree/master/supplementary_files)